rayterrill/nodejs_sqlserver/README.md

 npm install
 ```
 3. Update db.js with your database information (database name, username, and password).
 The db user must have permissions to create objects in the target database.
+4. Create an iisnode directory inside the cloned directory, and give "IIS AppPool\DefaultAppPool" (or whatever you App Pool Identity is) read/write access to that directory to get logging info.